GDHarshaVarathan/Garments-shop/README.md

 Forecasting – Uses a simple regression model to predict next month’s sales.
 Exports – Creates CSV reports and charts that can be used for further analysis.

-🛠️ Tech Stack
+🛠️ Tech Stack:
 Python
 Pandas – for data handling
 Matplotlib – for visualizations
 Scikit-learn – for basic forecasting
 CSV Datasets – input data for customers, products, and sales

-📂 Project Structure
+📂 Project Structure:
 Garments-Shop/
 │── Customer1.csv          # Customer details
 │── Product.csv            # Product catalog